 In your 3rd year more specialized courses will become available to you including Functional Neuroanatomy, Molecular Basis of Neurological Disorders, Cognitive Neuroscience and a hands-on lab based course that brings everything together Techniques in Neuroscience.
 This course is limited to students in the neuroscience major to enable us to focus on hands on small group learning to give you a rich introduction to real world neuroscience techniques and tools.
 You will find that in 3rd year you have much more freedom to take courses in the area that particularly interests you while still maintaining that ever so important interdisciplinary knowledge.
 You may wish to expand your skill set, network and employability by taking a unique internship course available to you.

 In your 4th year you will have even more freedom to customize your program, in this year you will take courses including Current Issues in Neuroscience and Neuropharmacology.
 You will also have the opportunity to complete a 4th year research project, there are a number of possibilities here and if you need help looking for these opportunities you can contact the faculty advisors and/or program coordinator.

-There are 3 faculty advisors for the neuroscience program, John Vessey in MCB, Elena Choleris in Psychology and Leah Bent in HHNS.
+There are 3 faculty advisors for the neuroscience program, Jasmin Lalonde in MCB, Elena Choleris in Psychology and Leah Bent in HHNS.
 The neuroscience program coordinator is Jenna Penney.
 Contact information of faculty advisors is available on the Contact Us page.